colabobio/wku-game-epi-modeling/README.md

 https://zenodo.org/records/10674401

-and place it under data.
+place it under data, and run the histories-to-data.R script.
 Then you should be able to run the main-epi-analysis.Rmd notebook from [RStudio Desktop](https://posit.co/download/rstudio-desktop/).

 The code was tested with R software version 4.4.1, and it requires the following packages: